Simon Marandi: Controversy

 On 12 December 2017, the Bharatiya Janata Party called for Marandi's suspension from the Jharkhand Legislative Assembly for organizing a kissing contest for tribal couples in Pakur.

 Personal life

-He married Sushila Hansda and had a daughter and son Dinesh William Marandi who won the 2019 Jharkhand Legislative Assembly election from Litipara.
+He married Sushila Hansda and had a daughter Srishti Aslen Marandi and son Dinesh William Marandi who won the 2019 Jharkhand Legislative Assembly election from Litipara.

 In April 2021, he died of a cardiac ailment at Rabindranath Tagore Hospital, Kolkata, West Bengal at age of 73.